 Important Note: Hedo II is regularly booked by Lifestyle groups (aka “swingers”) who take over most of the resort — if swinging isn’t your thing, be sure to check with your travel agent before you book to avoid those weeks.

-- Bonus! – while not exactly ‘resorts’, the company behind Desire Resorts also does clothing-optional cruises – Squeeee!
-They offer week-long, all-inclusive, excursion-filled, clothing-optional trips to exciting destinations – coming soon is the Greek Islands Cruise in September 2020, and 2021 will feature a Lisbon cruise and a Rome cruise!
+- Bonus! – while not exactly ‘resorts’, the company behind Desire Resorts also does Check PricesCheck Pricesclothing-optional cruises – Squeeee!
+They offer week-long, all-inclusive, excursion-filled, clothing-optional trips to exciting destinations – such as Lisbon, Rome, Rio de Janeiro, and the Greek Isles!
 These cruises are on beautiful but smaller ships (not the mega 3000-passenger behemoths!) which are ideally suited for more intimate gatherings.
 And just like at their resorts, you’ll find designated clothing-optional areas, a private playroom, and Desire’s own signature elements such as adult-oriented entertainment, provocative theme nights, and seductive activities, along with world-class amenities and all-inclusive gourmet dining (at four all-inclusive dining venues, plus round-the-clock room service).